UoL-SignalProcessingGroup/rtrs/docs/01-install-and-build.md

 # Install and Build

-This project is primarily a standalone Rust binary that reads a JSON config and writes a JSON output file.
+This project is primarily a standalone Rust binary that can be accessed through a python interface or that reads a JSON config and writes a JSON output file.

 ## Prerequisites